trademob/anna-molly/README.md

   - Trigger Events based on the results of the algorithm.

-Anna-Molly has two components.
+Anna-Molly has two components:
     1. Collector
     2. Task Runner

-* The collector is responsible for receiving the Metrics from a Spout (Metric-Source) and pushing it a Sink.
+* The collector is responsible for receiving the Metrics from a Spout (Metric-Source) and pushing it to a Sink.

 * The Task-Runner is a celery encapsulated task, that invokes algorithm plugins that then work with the data from the Sink.
 The plugins can be algorithms, supporting tasks, event handlers or others.

 **A word of Caution:**
   This is a work in progress.
 There are a number of moving parts in Anna-Molly. which makes configuration and setup slightly tricky.
 You can follow the setup guide below.
-In case you run into issues in setting it up.
-Write to us.
+In case you run into issues in setting it up, write to us.

 # What do I need?